learn-co-curriculum/css-essentials-css-fundamentals/README.md

 #### Hexidecimal Color Values

-Most often developers use a set of numbers called hexadecimals, which represents a wide range of colors.
+Most often developers use a set of numbers called hexadecimal, which represents a wide range of colors.
 Hex colors begin with `#` and are followed by, generally, 6 numbers, but some of these numbers are actually letters.
 The lowest single digit number in hex is 0 and the highest single digit number is f.
 This